ArtyomGismatullin/research-group.github.io/content/en/event/example/index.md

   postcode: '115419'
   country: Russia

-summary: An example event.
+summary: Project activities
 abstract: 'Our team will be actively engaged in project activities on the topic of "Chain fluctuations" over the next six months. <br>We have to go through the following stages of project protection: <br> 1.
 The model.
 A presentation on a scientific problem.
-Theoretical description of the problem. <br><br> 2.
+Theoretical description of the problem. <br> 2.
 Description of the model.
 Algorithms.
 Presentation on algorithms for solving the problem. <br> 3.
 Software packages.
 Description of the software implementation of the project.
 4. Project protection.
 Collective discussion of the project result, self-assessment of activities.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.